Končar KEV unveils battery multiple-units

 The three-car electric-battery unit is also equipped to use 25 kV 50 Hz overhead on electrified routes and battery power on non-electrified lines.
 It can be charged from the overhead or the fixed charging points.
 The units feature wheelchair ramps, CCTV, wi-fi, cycle spaces and accessible toilets.

-Speaking to Railway Gazette International at the unveiling of the trainsets, Končar KEV CEO Josip Ninić said the development of the battery trainset was a natural step forward after the company’s low-floor tram, EMU and DMU.
+Speaking to Railway Gazette International at the unveiling of the trainsets, Končar - Electric Vehicles CEO Josip Ninić said the development of the battery trainset was a natural step forward after the company’s low-floor tram, EMU and DMU.

 ‘A lot of local railway lines in Croatia are not electrified, and because of that we opted to develop a pure battery train and also an electric-battery train’, he said.